ilorez/MERN-Notes/React/reactRouter/Nija Tuto/react-router-tuto/README.md

 - after function do what must to (ex : send request to backend) it's will return something
 - maybe return a message(error or succes) that you get from your database after send data to it
 - you can get message and alert it or just set in a specifique position in your dom by using 'useActionData'
-- `useActionData`: will get the data that you return from you action function
+- `useActionData`: return the data that you return from you action function

 ## redirect
 - redirect user to another path